-What are the Defenses Against Defamation?
+What Are the Defenses Against a Defamation Charge?

 Defending Against Charges of Libel or Slander